 - Fast video rendering technology: SVRT and Hardware video encoder are options that can reduce production time.
-The Hardware video encoder option is only enabled if your computer supports hardware acceleration (NVIDIA graphics card that supports CUDA, an AMD graphics card that supports AMD Accelerated Parallel Processing, or a computer with Intel Core Processor Family technology), and you are outputting in a file format that supports it (XAVC S and H.264 AVC). - Surround Sound: select this preference if you want your produced video file to have surround sound.
-Once selected, you have a choice of Dolby Digital 5.1, DTS 5.1, and TrueTheater Surround audio processing technologies.
+SVRT speeds up production by only rendering the clips (or portions of clips) that were edited.
+This option is only available when outputting to the MPEG-2, H.264, and H.265 formats and if the conditions for using SVRT are met.
+The Hardware video encoder option is only enabled if your computer supports hardware acceleration, and you are outputting in a file format that supports it (XAVC S and H.264 AVC). - Surround Sound: select this preference if you want your produced video file to have surround sound.
+Once selected, you have a choice of AAC 5.1, DTS 5.1, and TrueTheater Surround audio processing technologies.

-Note: the audio processing technologies that are available depend on the file format you select.
+Note: the surround sound options that are available is dependent on the file format selected.
+The AAC 5.1 format is only available H.264 AVC and H.265 HEVC formats (MP4 and MKV container formats only).
 The DTS 5.1 format is only available when producing videos with the MKV container format.